 Jennifer Hill is Professor of Corporate Law and co-director of the Ross Parsons Centre of Commercial, Corporate and Taxation Law at University of Sydney Law School, Australia.
 Jennifer writes in the fields of comparative corporate law and governance.
 A graduate of the University of Sydney and Oxford University, she has previously been a Visiting Professor at several US law schools, including Vanderbilt University, University of Virginia, University of Texas and Cornell,.
 In July-August 2015 will be a Herbert Smith Freehills Visitor at the University of Cambridge, England.

 Jennifer is a Research Associate of the European Corporate Governance Institute (ECGI) and a Fellow of the Australian Academy of Law (AAL).
 She is a member of several Editorial Boards, including the corporations law editorial board of Cambridge University Press.
 She has also served on committees involving corporate law reform and policy, such as the Law Council of Australia, Corporations Law Committee; the Corporations and Markets Advisory Committee (CAMAC); and is a member of the External Advisory Panel to the Australian Securities and Investments Commission (ASIC).

 Jennifer’s research has explored many aspects of corporate law and governance from a theoretical and comparative perspective.
 Her recent research includes a co-authored book (with E. Ferran, N. Moloney, J.C.
 Coffee, Jr.), entitled The Regulatory Aftermath of the Global Financial Crisis (Cambridge University Press, 2012) and a co-edited book (with R.S.
 Thomas), entitled Research Handbook on Shareholder Power (Edward Elgar, 2015).

-Research Project: International Regulatory Governance Structures and Selective Enforcement in the Post-Crisis Era
+Research Project: International Regulatory Governance and Structures in the Post-Crisis Era

 Global Research Fellow